rasoolsomji/django-security/README.md

 #### Vulnerabilities:
 _Information exposure_
 #### One-liner:
-Because it is conventional to use /admin/ as the url for Django's admin site, it's presence can alert an attacker to the fact that a site is running Django, allowing them to customise their attack methods.
+Because it is conventional to use /admin/ as the url for Django's admin site, its presence can alert an attacker to the fact that a site is running Django, allowing them to customise their attack methods.
 #### Further detail:
 [CWE](https://cwe.mitre.org/data/definitions/200.html)
 #### Implementation: